fromsantanu/PM25-Specific-Sections/README.md

 #### Interpretation
 The plot demonstrates that short-term exposure to PM2.5 is associated with an increased risk of mortality, even at concentrations below the current Indian standard of 60 µg/m³.
 The steep slope at lower levels of PM2.5 exposure indicates that reducing PM2.5 concentrations, even slightly, can have significant public health benefits by reducing mortality rates.

+#### Policy Implications
+- No Safe Threshold: The absence of a flat portion in the curve suggests that there is no safe threshold for PM2.5 exposure; even low levels are associated with increased mortality.
+- Importance of Reducing PM2.5: Efforts to reduce PM2.5 concentrations can yield significant health benefits, especially in areas with high pollution levels.

+## Conclusion
+##### The plots provide strong evidence of the harmful effects of PM2.5 on mortality and underscores the importance of air quality management to protect public health.
+It visually communicates that even small reductions in PM2.5 levels can lead to meaningful decreases in mortality risk.